Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-5 P's for a Successful Manufacturing Marketing Strategy
+The 5 P's of a Successful Manufacturing Marketing Strategy

-When we have the power to choose, we'll consistently choose the things that we care about - the things that are relevant to our circumstances.
-95% of the time, we're not going to click on a manufacturing ad over a video of a puppy being rescued from a sewer grate.
+When we have the power to choose, we'll consistently choose the things we care about -- the things that are relevant to our circumstances.

-- It helps them be better in their roles (career or personal roles)
+- It helps them be better in their roles (career or personal)

 - It entertains them